 The major review of NZ Standard 3604 during 2010/ 2011 has provided greater clarity for frame and truss manufacturers around responsibility and reliability.
 But it has also added new layers of administrative work

-There have been quite a few changes made to the standard as a result of the review which has impacted on what manufacturers do and how they do it.
+There have been quite a few changes made to this standard as a result of the review which has impacted on what manufacturers do and how they do it.

 One of the most significant changes has been the passing of some responsibility from the frame and truss manufacturer to the Licensed Building Practitioner, with the new legislative regime requiring the designer or architect, on behalf of the builder, to carry out design work.

-Other changes included new timber grading requirements, which state which timber grade can be used and where; plus some quite technical changes to step up the engineering performance of timber framed buildings, including guidelines for nailing patterns.
+Other changes included new timber grading requirements, which specifically states which timber grade can be used and where; plus some quite technical changes to step up the engineering performance of timber framed buildings, including guidelines for nailing patterns.

 Upcoming reviews of other NZ Standards include NZS3602 and NZS3640.
-FTMA has recently appointed a representative on the Standards Development Committees that will be reviewing both NZS 3602 and NZS 3640 during the next review period.
-This appointment has been formally accepted by MBIE.
+FTMA has appointed a representative on the Standards Development Committees that will be reviewing both NZS 3602 and NZS 3640 during the next review period, which appointment has been formally accepted by MBIE.